If you think spending some time and money on your four-legged friend this Valentine’s Day makes you a weirdo—think again!

 Valentine’s Day for pets is becoming as elaborate and thought-out as Valentine’s Day for human companions.

 And if you think about it, it makes sense!
 Your human sweetheart probably doesn’t wiggle their booty every time you come in the door (sure, maybe sometimes, but not every time!).

 Although you’ll have to skip the chocolate, and a few types of flowers, if you’re celebrating with your pet this year—you’re still bound to have the best Valentine’s Day ever, and here’s some ways to do so.

 Before we dive more into the movie date, here are some plants to be sure to avoid: Amaryllis, American Holly, Azaleas, Begonias, Bird of Paradise, Calla Lilies (and all Lilies), Carnations, Dahlias, Daisies, Daffodils, Geraniums, Hyacinths, Hydrangea and many more.
-Check out the ASPCA’s Poisonous Plant database for a more extensive list on what’s safe and not safe for your furry one.
+Check out this article by thedoggypedia.com, Poisonous Plants for Dogs, for a more extensive list of what’s safe and not safe for your furry one.

 Alright, back to the fun stuff…